 This is the last part in my series of photo essays dealing with the classic four elements of nature.
 The fourth element is Air.
 It goes without saying that air is a tricky thing to photograph and visit.

 Air is usually not visible, yet we breathe it and we need it.
-Air is indispensable for the survival of all life on this planet.
-Air can get polluted, its molecules can mix with water and create damp and clouds.
+It is indispensable for the survival of all life on this planet.
+It can get polluted, its molecules can mix with water and create damp and clouds.

 If you add light, usually natural light from the sun, you may produce fascinating combinations and views – in particular during sunrises and sunsets.
 The northern light is particularly spectacular.
 The absence of light is called darkness.